 Assignments may only be turned in during class time.
-Assignments will no longer be accepted in my inbox, handed to me outside of class or placed in my office.
-A new system has been developed for receiving assignments.
+Assignments will no longer be accepted in my in-box, handed to me outside of class or placed in my office.
 There will be a folder and a turn-in sheet to sign when the assignment is placed in the folder during class.
-If you do not have your assignment during class it may be turned in a subsequent class periods for the following discounts: 1.
+If you do not have your assignment during class it may be turned in during a subsequent class period for the following discounts: 1.
 One class period late during the same week 10%, 2.
 One class period late over a weekend 15%, 3.
-Two class periods late 40%, 4.
+Two class periods late 25%, 4.
 Three class periods late 50%, NO assignment accepted four class periods after the due date.
-FOR EXAMPLE: if an assignment is due on Tuesday.
-If the assignment is placed in the folder, and the sheet signed on the due date, full points are possible (25), if the assignment is placed in the folder on Thursday, (21 points - maximum possible), the following Tuesday (15 maximum points), Thursday (12.5 maximum points).
+FOR EXAMPLE: If an assignment is due on a Monday and it is worth 50 points then if the assignment is submitted during class on Monday, placed in the folder, and signed - full credit is possible.
+If the assignment is submitted during class on Wednesday, placed in the folder and signed -a 10%discount on the score earned will be deducted (45 points is the highest grade that can be earned).
+If the assignment is submitted on Friday - (maximum points possible would be 37.5 points), Submission on the following Monday (maximum points possible 25).
+No assignments accepted after the fourth class period.
 If you are not going to be in class, it is your responsibility to have someone in the class submit your assignment and sign their name.
 No assignments will be returned to the class until after the fourth class period or all assignments for the class have been received.